Import some libraries from PsychoPy and others

 # Setting the directory of our experiment

-os.chdir(r'C:\Users\tomma\OneDrive - Birkbeck, University of London\TomassoGhilardi\PersonalProj\BCCCD')
+r'C:\Users\tomma\OneDrive - Birkbeck, University of London\TomassoGhilardi\PersonalProj\BCCCD')

 # Load images

-fixation = visual.ImageStim(win, image='EXP\\Stimuli\\fixation.png', size = (200, 200))
+= visual.ImageStim(win, image='EXP\\Stimuli\\fixation.png', size = (200, 200))

-circle = visual.ImageStim(win, image='EXP\\Stimuli\\circle.png', size = (200, 200))
+fixation = visual.ImageStim(win, image='EXP\\Stimuli\\circle.png', size = (200, 200))

-square = visual.ImageStim(win, image='EXP\\Stimuli\\square.png', size = (200, 200))
+circle = visual.ImageStim(win, image='EXP\\Stimuli\\square.png', size = (200, 200))

-winning = visual.ImageStim(win, image='EXP\\Stimuli\\winning.png', size = (200, 200), pos=(250,0))
+square = visual.ImageStim(win, image='EXP\\Stimuli\\winning.png', size = (200, 200), pos=(250,0))

-losing = visual.ImageStim(win, image='EXP\\Stimuli\\loosing.png', size = (200, 200), pos=(-250,0))
+winning = visual.ImageStim(win, image='EXP\\Stimuli\\loosing.png', size = (200, 200), pos=(-250,0))

 # Load sound

-winning_sound = sound.Sound('EXP\\Stimuli\\winning.wav')
+= sound.Sound('EXP\\Stimuli\\winning.wav')

-losing_sound = sound.Sound('EXP\\Stimuli\\loosing.wav')
+winning_sound = sound.Sound('EXP\\Stimuli\\loosing.wav')

 # List of stimuli

-cues = [circle, square] # put both cues in a list
+= [circle, square] # put both cues in a list

-rewards = [winning, losing] # put both rewards in a list
+cues = [winning, losing] # put both rewards in a list

-sounds = [winning_sound,losing_sound] # put both sounds in a list
+rewards = [winning_sound,losing_sound] # put both sounds in a list

 # Create a list of trials in which 0 means winning and 1 means losing

-Trials = [0, 1, 0, 0, 1, 0, 1, 1, 0, 1 ]
+= [0, 1, 0, 0, 1, 0, 1, 1, 0, 1 ] Trials

-Note that in this simple experiment, we will present the reward always on the right and the non-rewards always on the left that’s why when we import the two rewards we set their pos to (250,0) and (-250,0).
-The first value indicates the number of pixels on the x-axis and the second is the number of pixels on the y-axis.
+Note that in this simple experiment, we will present the reward always on the right and the non-rewards always on the left that’s why when we import the two rewards we set their pos

 Show a visual stimulus: